informatics-isi-edu/deriva-commons/facebase/README.md

 - drop the `vocabulary` tables that don't have `Referenced by` tables.
 - create the `data_commons` schema imported from the `ontology` server.
-- create database functions used for making the domain tables.
+- create the database functions used for making the domain tables.
 - add the `ermrest` system columns to the `data_commons.*` tables.
 - create `temp.*` tables that contain the `facebase` and `uberon` terms.
 - expand the `data_commons.*` tables with the terms from the `OCDM` ontology.